Ten bold predictions for the UW Huskies 2018 season

 No. 10: The Huskies will beat Auburn.
+Henceforth, UW beat writer Adam Jude kicks off the year with these big proclamations.

 It’s prediction time.